15 min read

 Meet your letter renewal deadlines carefully, which are often six to eight weeks before the semester starts.
 Missing these deadlines means your ESA can't return to campus until you complete the reapplication process.
 Plan and mark these deadlines on your calendar.
 Don't assume your approval automatically continues from year to year.

-Schools can't charge pet fees or deposits for ESAs, but you're responsible for many other costs once your college ESA letter is approved.
+Colleges can't charge pet fees or deposits for ESAs, but you're responsible for many other costs once your college ESA letter is approved.
 You'll pay for all food, supplies, toys, and other daily necessities.
 Veterinary care and medications come entirely from your budget, including routine checkups and vaccinations.

 Emergency vet visits can be expensive and happen unexpectedly.
 Grooming and hygiene products add up over time, especially for larger animals.
 You must pay for repairs if your ESA causes any damage to the room or building.
 Professional training becomes your expense if behavioral issues require expert help.